AtlantisPleb/SSO-Server/docs/epic-story-01.md

 - Handle user authentication and consent
 - Generate and return authorization code

+Implementation Notes:
+- Created a new file `sso_server/oidc/views.py` with an `authorize` view function
+- Implemented user authentication check using `@login_required` decorator
+- Added consent handling for users who haven't previously consented to the client
+- Utilized `django-oidc-provider`'s `AuthorizeEndpoint` for parameter validation and response creation
+- Created a template `sso_server/templates/oidc/authorize.html` for the consent page
+- Updated `sso_server/urls.py` to include the new OIDC URLs

 ### 2. Implement token endpoint
 - Create a new view in Django for the token endpoint
 - Implement token issuance for various grant types (authorization_code, refresh_token, etc.)